The Pop Singer's Fear of the Pollen Count

 "The Pop Singer's Fear of the Pollen Count" is a song by the Divine Comedy.
 Written by Neil Hannon, it was originally recorded for the Liberation album and was issued as the B-side of "Lucy".

 The Best of the Divine Comedy version

 The song was re-recorded for the 1999 compilation album A Secret History...
 The Best of the Divine Comedy.
-It was released as a single from that album and peaked at number 17 in the UK singles chart.
+It was released as a single from that album and peaked at number 17 in the UK singles chart and number 24 on the Irish singles chart.

 Track listing

 All tracks written by Neil Hannon; except where indicated.